gatsbyjs/gatsby/packages/gatsby-plugin-mdx/README.md

 - Removed `timeToRead`, `rawBody`, `slug`, `headings`, `html`, `mdxAST`, `wordCount`, `fileAbsolutePath` from the query result.
 You can check [Extending the GraphQL MDX nodes](#extending-the-graphql-mdx-nodes) to learn how to re-implement some of them on your own.
 Also check [Updating MDX nodes](#updating-mdx-nodes) for guidance on changing your queries
 - `gatsby-plugin-mdx` only applies to local files (that are sourced with `gatsby-source-filesystem`)
 - All [MDX v2 migration](https://mdxjs.com/migrating/v2/) notes apply

+As mentioned above the `html` field was removed from the GraphQL node.
+We know that some of you used this for e.g. `gatsby-plugin-feed`.
+Unfortunately, for compatibility and performance reasons we had to remove it.
+We recommend using the `excerpt` field in the meantime until we find a feasible solution to provide MDX rendered as HTML.
+If you have any suggestions, please comment on the [GitHub Discussion](https://github.com/gatsbyjs/gatsby/discussions/25068).

 ## Why MDX?